-- (1) The due day for applying for the level 1 accreditation of a residential service (the due day) is- - (a) the day that is 6 months after the service is registered; or - (b) if an extension is granted under section 46,12 the due day stated in the notice given under that section. - (2) The registration of a residential service is automatically cancelled on the day following the due day unless, on the due day- - (a) the service is accredited at level 1; or - (b) there is a current application for the level 1 accreditation of the service. - (3) After the due day, the registration of a residential service is automatically cancelled if- - (a) the level 1 accreditation of the service ends; or - (b) an application for level 1 accreditation is withdrawn or lapses.
+- (1) The due day for applying for the level 1 accreditation of a residential service (the due day) is- - (a) the day that is 6 months after the service is registered; or - (b) if an extension is granted under section 46, the due day stated in the notice given under that section. - (2) The registration of a residential service is automatically cancelled on the day following the due day unless, on the due day- - (a) the service is accredited at level 1; or - (b) there is a current application for the level 1 accreditation of the service. - (3) After the due day, the registration of a residential service is automatically cancelled if- - (a) the level 1 accreditation of the service ends; or - (b) an application for level 1 accreditation is withdrawn or lapses. - (4) If the registration of a residential service is cancelled under subsection (2) or (3), the chief executive must give notice of the cancellation to the service provider. - (5) If, after the due day, an application for the level 1 accreditation of a residential service is refused, the registration of the service is cancelled on the day stated in the notice given under section 47(6).

-12 Section 46 (Extension of due day for applying for accreditation)

-- (4) If the registration of a residential service is cancelled under subsection (2) or (3), the chief executive must give notice of the cancellation to the service provider. - (5) If, after the due day, an application for the level 1 accreditation of a residential service is refused, the registration of the service is cancelled on the day stated in the notice given under section 47(6).